MIDI: Impact

 MIDI's appeal was originally limited to professional musicians and record producers who wanted to use electronic instruments in the production of popular music.
 The standard allowed different instruments to communicate with each other and with computers, and this spurred a rapid expansion of the sales and production of electronic instruments and music software.
-This interoperability allowed one device to be controlled from another, which reduced the amount of hardware musicians needed.
+This interoperability let one device control another, which reduced the hardware musicians needed.
 MIDI's introduction coincided with the dawn of the personal computer era and the introduction of samplers and digital synthesizers.
 The creative possibilities brought about by MIDI technology are credited for helping revive the music industry in the 1980s.

 MIDI introduced capabilities that transformed the way many musicians work.
 MIDI sequencing makes it possible for a user with no notation skills to build complex arrangements.
 A musical act with as few as one or two members, each operating multiple MIDI-enabled devices, can deliver a performance similar to that of a larger group of musicians.
 The expense of hiring outside musicians for a project can be reduced or eliminated, and complex productions can be realized on a system as small as a synthesizer with integrated keyboard and sequencer.

 MIDI also helped establish home recording.
 By performing preproduction in a home environment, an artist can reduce recording costs by arriving at a recording studio with a partially completed song.
 In 2022, the Guardian wrote that MIDI remained as important to music as USB was to computing, and represented "a crucial value system of cooperation and mutual benefit, one all but thrown out by today's major tech companies in favour of captive markets".
 In 2005, Smith's MIDI Specification was inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."
 As of 2022, Smith's original MIDI design is still in use.